HannahHaensen/Vaccine_Widget_iOS/README.md

 # Vaccine_Widget_iOS
 JavaScript Widget for iOS to get the vaccination progress in Germany.

+Use Scriptable in order to get your iOS Widget, just copy and paste the Script and execute it in Scriptable

 v.0.0.1
 - inital version
 - missing refresh